 Linda writes: The "co-production" of medical education resources is a relatively new term, and most of us have little experience yet.
 The "norms" are not yet set.
-From the point of view of Bangor ED, this is only our second co-production (our first was about spontaneous unstable spinal fractures in Ankylosing Spondylitis) and we are very much still learning.
+From my point of view, this is just my second co-production (the first was about spontaneous unstable spinal fractures in Ankylosing Spondylitis) and I am very much still learning.
 It was almost a year ago - six month's after Bryn's death - that I met with Fiona at her home, to ask if she might consider allowing us to share his story to help raise awareness that small bowel volvulus is a deadly condition that - in Bryn - masqueraded as gastroenteritis until it was too late.